koisland/ABCModel/README.md

 			* *Check the "Whole Images" folder* **( ; _ ;)**

 ### In-Progress
+-[ ] *Image Upgrade*
-* Image Upgrade!
-Resize and rescale images to be equal size to prevent janky window changes.
+	- Resize and rescale images to be equal size to prevent janky window changes.
+-[ ] *Game Potential*
-* Game Potential!
-Generate random combination of console grid and have player guess what combination of gene/whorl disabling produces image.
+	- Generate random combination of console grid and have player guess what combination of gene/whorl disabling produces image.
-* ABC Model -> ABCE Model Upgrade!
+-[ ] *ABCE Model*
+	- Convert ABC model to ABCE model.
 This is the most difficult and would take the longest.